Manankohli2310/AutoInsightAI-Mini/README.md

-This is just a basic and inaccurate version of data analyzer and may fail anytime, usees groq api in v2
+This is just a basic and inaccurate version of data analyzer and may fail anytime, uses groq api in v2